rakshabesafe/essedum-platform/essedum-ui/agent-designer-backend/README.md

 ### Node Registry

+**Functionality:** A static catalog of all available node types in the V1 execution engine.
+Each node definition includes its type key, display label, description, and configuration schema.
+This allows the frontend to dynamically render the node library palette and validate node configurations without hardcoding type information.

+**Use:**
+- `GET /api/v1/nodes` — called on Designer load to populate the node library panel on the left sidebar.
+Each entry drives the draggable node cards the user can add to the canvas.
+- `GET /api/v1/nodes/{node_type}` — called when a node is selected on the canvas to fetch its configuration schema, which drives the node inspector/settings panel on the right.
+For example, fetching `/api/v1/nodes/model` returns the schema for provider, model name, temperature, and max_tokens fields.

 | Method | Path | Description |
 |--------|------|-------------|
 | `GET` | `/api/v1/nodes` | List all V1 node type definitions |